 4Columns is a website of arts criticism aimed at a general audience.
 Its title refers, quite literally, to what you’ll find there each week: four new columns, each with a distinctive voice and perspective.
-Together, they offer a complex and compelling view of contemporary culture, from film to literature to performance to the visual arts.
+Together, they offer a complex and compelling view of contemporary culture, from film to literature to theater to the visual arts.

 “To justify its existence,” Charles Baudelaire said of criticism, it “should be partial, impassioned, and political, that is to say, written from an exclusive point of view that opens up the widest horizons.”
 Following Baudelaire’s lead, 4Columns treats criticism as a literary genre in its own right—one in which singular passions ignite public discourse.
 The criticism it publishes functions as a conversational gambit, a piece of fan mail from the most exacting of admirers, maybe even a breakup note.